Category Archives: Former Monarchies

 On August 3, 1460, 29-year-old James II, King of Scots was accidentally killed when a cannon nearby where he was standing exploded.
 Mary became the regent for her nine-year-old son King James III.

-Mary indirectly participated in the English Wars of the Roses when she gave refuge in Scotland to Margaret of Anjou, Queen of England and Edward of Westminster, Prince of Wales, the wife and son of the Lancaster King Henry VI of England, keep them out of the hands of the Yorkists.
+Mary indirectly participated in the English Wars of the Roses when she gave refuge in Scotland to Margaret of Anjou, Queen of England and Edward of Westminster, Prince of Wales, the wife and son of the Lancaster King Henry VI of England, keeping them out of the hands of the Yorkists.
 Mary even arranged to give Margaret Scottish troops and the two queens arranged a preliminary betrothal between Margaret’s son and Mary’s youngest daughter Margaret.
 However, any arrangements the two queens made came to naught.
 Mary’s uncle Philip the Good, Duke of Burgundy made an alliance with the Yorkist King Edward IV of England.
 Edward IV even proposed a marriage with Mary which Mary rejected.
 Mary’s uncle pressured her to call off the betrothal of her daughter and Prince Edward, to Margaret’s disappointment.
 In 1462, Mary paid the Lancastrian royals to leave Scotland and made peace with Edward IV.

 Ravenscraig Castle; Photo Credit – By Ian Mitchell, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=9167584